Translate / Traducir

 On 31 August 1913 it was reported that General Domingo B. Yuriar had met with the principal companies in the Laguna Comarca and would make an issue of $100,000 in bonos, to meet his costs.
 The issue would be fully guaranteed and circulate freelyEl Demócrata, Segunda Época, Tomo II, Núm.
 6, 31 August 1913.

 Rather than a military issue this seems to refer to vales issued by the Compañía Industrial Jabonera de la Laguna and the Compañía Algodonera e Industrial de la Laguna of Gómez Palacio.
 These refer to a contract (escritura pública número 788) of 21 August 1913[text needed].
 The notes carry clause four of the undertaking on their reverse.
-This stated that the notes would circulated as long as the loan that the companies had made remained unpaid but that as soon the companies were paid they would redeem their vales in notes or chequesQUARTA. – Los vales a que se refieren las clausulas anteriores entrarán en circulación desde la fecha de su [ ] y continuarán así por todo el tiempo que permanezca insoluta la deuda pero tan luego como ésta sea cubierta las Compañías prestamistas procederán inmediatamente a la amortización de los vales, mediante el pago en efectivo o cheques.
+This stated that the notes would circulated as long as the loan that the companies had made remained unpaid but that as soon as the companies were paid they would redeem their vales in notes or chequesQUARTA. – Los vales a que se refieren las clausulas anteriores entrarán en circulación desde la fecha de su [ ] y continuarán así por todo el tiempo que permanezca insoluta la deuda pero tan luego como ésta sea cubierta las Compañías prestamistas procederán inmediatamente a la amortización de los vales, mediante el pago en efectivo o cheques.

 Compañía Industrial Jabonera de la Laguna